 The key for a successful loading is a professional and can-do-attitude team, as unexpected circumstances often occur.
 MachinePoint would like to thank the Lithuanian workers for their performance during this project as they were not only professional but always ready to help and try and solves the many challenges that arise during the process.

-Loading and fixation of the hopper and the rest of the parts inside container were easier than the day before however the teams finished working late at night.
-When fixing and lashing the different parts into the containers, forces that occur during sailing are taken into consideration.
+Loading and fixation of the hopper and the rest of the parts inside the container were easier than the day before, however, the teams finished working late at night.
+When fixing and lashing the different parts into the containers, forces that can occur during shipment are taken into consideration.
 This part is critical to guarantee the machine arrives safely to its destination.